grant0711/devnote/README.md

 - Create users and setup token authentication
 - Create models for inbound events (devnotes)
 - Add endpoints to receive inbound events (devnote upserts)
+- Choose deployment platform (Heroku chosen)
+- Add terraform and automate deployment

 TODO:

-- Choose deployment platform
-- Add terraform and automate deployment
-- Add method to query devnotes from the server given a date range and create combined devnote file within local folder
-- Configure admin portal to render notes searchable via web ui
+- Enable for setting devnote 'context' other than date of devnote creation, to permit for updating devnotes by topic
 - Create a front end to search for and display devnotes to users via web ui
+- Reduce json payload size by only posting changes instead of entire devnote body